learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 in order to implement a store, hence there are cases in which we actually have to call `removeListener` on the store itself.

-`componentDidMount` and `componentWillUnmount` are so-called lifecycle methods, meaning they are being run as part of the component being mounted (or unmounted).

-There are some other lifecycle methods, e.g. `componentWillMount` and `componentWillUpdate`.
-One thing to remember is that there is **no** `componentDidUnmount` method.
-This is because once a component is unmounted in "no longer exists" in a sense, hence doing any form of cleanup logic in there would be "too late".

 Whether or not we use `componentDidMount` instead of `componentWillMount` doesn't make a difference here.
 We can call `setState` in both.

 ## Presentational vs Container Components

-When using a Flux or Flux-like architecture, it's generally speaking considered best-practice to avoid the number of container components.

 **Container components** are components that are directly **connected** to our store, e.g. using the `addListener` method.
 They are primarily concerned with